Norwayne Historic District: Construction

 The Norwayne Subdivision was begun in 1942 by the National Housing Agency in order to house workers employed at nearby defense industry plants, including the Willow Run Bomber Plant.
 The Detroit architectural firm of Lyndon and Smith was originally chosen to design the subdivision.
 However, Maynard Lyndon, one of the firm's principals, moved to California in 1942, and subsequent design work was done by Augustus O’Dell, Hewlett & Luckenbach.
 Substantial construction was completed in 1943, but additional work was carried out through 1947, when the community church was constructed.
 Due to wartime scarcity of materials, construction was done with materials at hand, and items like gutters were left off.

 The original occupancy of the Norwayne subdivision was restricted to war workers and military personnel whose income was under a specific level.
 In 1944, the income cap was $2000 yearly for a family of two persons, with an additional $200 for each child up to $2800 maximum.

 The project originally had 1189 residential buildings, which contained a total of 1900 individual dwelling units.
 The 1189 units were 192 one-bedroom row houses, 200 two-bedroom row houses, 362 two-bedroom twin houses, 674 two-bedroom single homes, and 472 three-bedroom twin homes.
 The subdivision also included a management office (now the Dorsey Community Center), a fire station (now demolished and replaced), a church, two elementary schools (Lincoln Elementary School and Jefferson-Barns Elementary School), and several commercial properties.

 Later history

 After the end of World War II, the federal government decided to sell houses to individual residents, with preference given to veterans.
 In 1948, the local township took over operation of water and sewer services for the subdivision, and in 1953, sales of individual homes began.
 However, by as early as 1962, some units had deteriorated to the point that demolition was required.
 Over the years, home ownership declined and some units deteriorated further, earning the neighborhood the pejorative name, "Shacktown."
 Both elementary schools in the neighborhood were closed in 2010.
-The Hoover Elementary School building was torn down and the site is vacant.
+The Lincoln Elementary School building was torn down.
 Jefferson-Barns school building now houses the Jefferson-Barns Community Vitality Center.
 Despite efforts to revitalize the area, low-income residents, apathy, and disrepair have remained.